GoogleCloudPlatform/spanner-migration-tool/sources/dynamodb/README.md

 , `aws-secret-access-key`, `aws-region`.
 Custom endpoint can be specified using `dydb-endpoint` param.

-For example, to convert schema run
+For example, to migrate schema run

 ```sh
 harbourbridge schema -source=dynamodb -source-profile="aws-access-key-id=<>,aws-secret-access-key=<>,aws-region=<>"